Moyosi/Moyosi/README.md

 - 👋 Hi, I’m @Moyosi
 - 🌱 I’m currently learning basic python
+I am trying to improve my skills by posting code on my public repository pleae help me by checking them out at Moyosi/Moyosi

 <!---
 Moyosi/Moyosi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.